 The candidacy exam will consist of a public defense of a written research proposal.
 The student presentation must be between 40 and 60 minutes.
-This will be followed by a closed question session between the dissertation committee, the student and the GPBS representative.
+This will be followed by a closed question session between the dissertation committee and the student.
 The candidate will have to submit the proposal to the mentor and the members of the Committee at least two (2) weeks prior to the candidacy exam.
 The written research proposal has to follow the National Institutes of Health F31 guidelines.

 A student who is in good academic standing but who fails the examination is allowed one (1) opportunity to retake the exam.
 In case of failure, the student will be reexamined no later than two (2) months from the date of the first examination.
 In case of a second failure, the student will be awarded an M.A. degree.
 The student will not be allowed to reenter the Ph.D.
 Program.
-Ph.D. students that successfully complete the candidacy examination and are not able to complete the Ph.D. graduation requirements will be awarded an M.S. degree.